 Here’s the deal: Pinterest is a search engine.

 So many people think of this app as another social media platform.
 Pins are searchable content and you need to treat yours like it!
 To this day, Pinterest continues to drive 2million+ views per month to my website and WEEKLY I receive emails that start with “I discovered you on Pinterest…”.
 Yes, it’s huge!
 Especially in the wedding industry.
 Those brides are on there pinning the CRAP out of wedding inspiration and YOU want your products and/or services to be in front of her eyes!
 It became the main way I would target my ideal customer and fill up my calendar with custom stationery jobs.

 …Did you expect those to be the top 3 things?!

 If you’re surprised, then I’m really excited for you!
-I have so much more in-depth content coming out on these topics.
 Once I started implementing these 3 systems, I was able to take a deep breath, and FOCUS on creating.
 There’s nothing like freeing up some time to use more doing what you love!
 With these tools, I went from spending all of my time grinding to find and book that next client to painting more, designing more, and growing my business.

 Because that’s the goal right?!

 We don’t start businesses so we can spend all of our days and nights working do we?
 We start businesses because we desire freedom!
 Yes, I love what I do, but I don’t want to do it 60+ hours a week…do you?